MathieuUrstein/HEIG.SCALA.Projet/README.md

 Normally your default browser will be opened in the following address **http://localhost:9000/**.
 If it is not the case, go to it manually.

-## Users already created with some data
+## Users already created with examples data

 Here you can find a table with the actual users in the database.